 Kamaljit S. Bawa is a Distinguished Professor of Biology at the University of Massachusetts-Boston, and Founder-President of the Bangalore-based Ashoka Trust for Research in Ecology and the Environment (ATREE).
 He has published more than 200 scientific papers and ten authored or edited books and monographs.
 He is a recipient of the Gunnerus Prize in Sustainability Science, the MIDORI international Prize in Biodiversity, and a Fellow of the Royal Society.
 His latest book, Himalaya: Mountains of Life, a sequel to Sahyadris: India’s Western Ghats, was published in 2013.

-Mario Blaser is the Canada Research Chair in Aboriginal Studies at Memorial University of Newfoundland, the author of (2010), and coeditor of (2010) and (2004).
+Mario Blaser is the Canada Research Chair in Aboriginal Studies at Memorial University of Newfoundland, the author of Storytelling Globalization from the Chaco and Beyond (2010), and coeditor of Indigenous Peoples and Autonomy: Insights for the Global Age (2010) and In the Way of Development: Indigenous Peoples, Life Projects, and the Environment (2004).

 Phil Brown is University Distinguished Professor of Sociology and Health Sciences and Director of the Social Science Environmental Health Research Institute at Northeastern University.
 He is the author of No Safe Place: Toxic Waste, Leukemia, and Community Action and Toxic Exposures: Contested Illnesses and the Environmental Health Movement, and coeditor of Social Movements in Health and Contested Illnesses: Citizens, Science, and Health Social Movements.
 He studies biomonitoring and household exposure, social policy concerning flame retardants, reporting back data to participants, and health social movements.

 Robert J. Brulle is a Professor of Sociology and Environmental Science in the Department of Sociology at Drexel University in Philadelphia, Pennsylvania.
 His research focuses on the U.S. environmental movement, critical theory, and public participation in environmental policy making.
-He is the author of over seventy articles in these areas and of , as well as coeditor, with David Pellow, of and coeditor, with Riley Dunlap, of Climate Change and Society.
+He is the author of over seventy articles in these areas and of A_gency, Democracy, and the Environment: The U.S. Environmental Movement_ from the Perspective of Critical Theory, as well as coeditor, with David Pellow, of Power, Justice, and the Environment and coeditor, with Riley Dunlap, of Climate Change and Society.
 He was a fellow at the Center for Advanced Study in the Behavioral Sciences in 2012.

 Sarah Phillips Casteel is an Associate Professor of English at Carleton University.
-She is the author of (2007) and the coeditor with Winfried Siemerling of (2010).
+She is the author of Second Arrivals: Landscape and Belonging in Contemporary Writing of the Americas (2007) and the coeditor with Winfried Siemerling of Canada and Its Americas: Transnational Navigations (2010).